 This is a great guitar for a beginner to early intermediate player.
 It is known for its good tone and playability.
 It stays in tune solidly.
 Yamaha make great classical guitars and this is one of them, even though they make more expensive ones like the CG162 and CG182.

 The CG142C features a solid American cedar top with nato wood back and sides.
 The fingerboard is rosewood and the neck nato wood.

 The spruce version (CG142S) features the solid Engelman spruce for a bright sound with good projection.
-Some people prefer the brighter, more projecting sound of a spruce top while others like the warm and mellow sound of a cedar top more.
+Some prefer the brighter, more projecting sound of a spruce top while others like the warm and mellow sound of a cedar top.

-Either spruce or cedar top comes at the same price, so it is a subjective call really to prefer one over the other.
-In either case, the harmonics are better and the tonal balance between the treble strings and bass strings are very good for a beginner’s guitar.
+Spruce or cedar top comes at the same price, so it is a subjective call really to prefer one over the other.
+In either case, the harmonics are better and the tonal balance between the treble strings and bass strings is very good for a beginner’s guitar.

 The CG142 is aimed at the beginner, perhaps the ambitious beginner who wants a bit more.
 It is a full size guitar with a full nut width of 2”.

 A full-size affordable classical guitar that is value for money.
 For someone stepping up from a 3/4 model or entering the classical world for the first time from the acoustic side, this is a good quality introduction to a solid top.

 I know of a guitar teacher who recommends the CG142 to his early stage students instead of going for a cheaper ’student’ guitar.
 Obviously this is meant for those who wish to take the classical guitar seriously as a hobby or otherwise – in the belief that a guitar should provide years of service to a student.

 There is no standard measurement that manufacturers agree on for what constitutes a 3/4 guitar.
 Or, for that matter, even a 1/2 size guitar.